Table of Contents

 🔵Better Exercise Selection

-Anatomy helps trainers know which muscles work during each exercise.
+Anatomy helps trainers understand which muscles are used in each exercise.

 Benefits